-Intangible assets comprise separately identifiable intangible items arising from computer software licenses and other intangible assets.
+Intangible assets comprise separately identifiable intangible items arising from computer software licenses and other intangible assets such as core deposits intangibles and goodwill.
 Intangible assets are recognized at cost less accumulated amortisation and any accumulated impairment losses.
 Intangible assets with a definite useful life are amortized using the straight-line method over their estimated useful economic life, generally not exceeding 20 years.
 Intangible assets with an indefinite useful life are not amortized.
 Generally, the identified intangible assets of the Group have a definite useful life.